 - The Mediterranean diet is generally extremely healthy, and olive oil is the main source of fat in the Mediterranean.

 There are many more elements to this diet, and you can get more information about it here.

-There’s just something magical about a good chocolate chip cookie, and I don’t think that the magic is at all lost in what I’m calling a Mediterranean Diet cookies.Imagine this . . . melting-in-you-mouth chocolate, surrounded by a sweet and perfect crunch.
+There’s just something magical about a good chocolate chip cookie, and I don’t think that the magic is at all lost here.Imagine this . . . melting-in-you-mouth chocolate, surrounded by a sweet and perfect crunch.

 Enjoy every last crumb!

 Perfect for dessert after dinner, or an afternoon pick-me-up snack with coffee, they have a perfect crunch, just the right amount of chocolate and a hint of vanilla.

 Preheat the oven to 350 degrees F, and line two baking sheets with parchment paper.
 Set aside.